appacademy/SWEO-Part-Time-Resources/1-Module/5-week/5-day/README.md

 })();
 ```

-Primarily used to avoid polluting the gobal namespace.
+Primarily used to avoid polluting the global namespace.
 Useful for situations
 where you only need a function to run once.

 ## Truthy and Falsy